dlmld/billboard-top-100/README.md

 # billboard-top-100

-# A practice project fully programmed by Darren Miller to aid in learning Python, SQL, Databricks, AI, and APIs.
+# A practice project fully programmed by Darren Miller to aid in my development of skills related to Python, SQL, Databricks, AI, and APIs.

 A look into the history of the music featured in the Billboard Top 100, using Databricks to process the data via a multi-hop architecture ETL.